 Several options for placement of antenna have been established to achieve the desired antenna performance i.e. placement of antenna within the device or on PCB or external.
 For example, a smartphone has more than six antennas and all are compact inside the body to ensure calls, Bluetooth, Wireless Fidelity (Wi-Fi), Long Term Evolution (LTE) wireless communication standard, Global Positioning System (GPS), Near-Field Communication (NFC).

-Practical example how Custom antenna overcomes OTS challenges
+A practical example of how Custom antenna overcomes OTS challenges

-An Example of Off the Shelf (OTS) on plain PCB with antenna clearance, OTS on PCB and display metal frame and a custom antenna with display metal frame, is described here which compares the efficiencies to understand the importance of custom antenna.
+In the pictures below, there are three different situations.
+First is an example of an Off the Shelf (OTS) antenna on plain PCB with antenna appropriate clearance.
+The second is OTS on PCB and display metal frame followed by a custom antenna with display metal frame.
+A comparison of efficiencies is presented to understand the importance of custom antenna.